hisschemoller/kibo-drum-drop/README.md

 ### To erase a sound:

 * Individual sounds can't be erased from the app.
 * You can however do a full reset by holding the 'r', 's' and 't' (for 'reset') computer keyboard keys at the same time, then let go and refresh the browser.
-This clears any data.
+This clears all data.

 ### To play a sound: